Skip to content

 In Closing.

-Existentialism reminds us that we are not mere spectators in the theater of life but active participants, responsible for shaping our own destinies.
+Existentialism reminds us that we are responsible for shaping our own destinies.

 It urges us to embrace our freedom, confront the absurdity of existence, and strive to live authentically in a world that often seems devoid of meaning.